bioinformatics-core-shared-training/shell-genomics/_episodes/07-organization.md

 recording your computational experiments is even easier than recording lab data.
 Copy/Paste will become your best friend, sensible file names will make your analysis understandable by you and your collaborators, and writing the methods section for your next paper will be easy!
 Remember that in any given project of yours, it's worthwhile to consider a future version of yourself as an entirely separate collaborator.
-The better your documenation is, the more this 'collaborator' will feel indebted to you!
+The better your documentation is, the more this 'collaborator' will feel indebted to you!

 With this in mind, let's have a look at the best practices for documenting your genomics project.
 Your future self will thank you.

-In this exercise we will setup a file system for the project we will be working on during this workshop.
+In this exercise we will setup a file system for the project we will be working on.

-We will start by creating a directory that we can use for the rest of the workshop.
+We will start by creating a directory `workspace`.
 First navigate to your home directory.
 Then confirm that you are in the correct directory using the `pwd` command.

 ~~~
 $ cd